 👩🏻🍳How to Make Chicken Kiev

-1. Mix softened butter, chopped dill, parsley, lemon zest, lemon juice, salt, minced garlic, and black pepper in a bowl.
-Shape into a log on plastic wrap, wrap tightly, and freeze for 15 minutes.
+1. Mix butter with dill, parsley, lemon zest, lemon juice, garlic, salt, and pepper.
+Shape into a log, wrap in plastic, and freeze for 15 minutes.

 🍽 What to Serve with Chicken Kiev